riceissa/issarice.com/wiki/june-2016-givewell-board-meeting.md

 things we are willing to lose, since not absolutely catastrophic to do so.

 ## Relationship with Good Ventures

+*See also [Attachment E][attachment e], "Narrative summary of revenue changes and forecasts", which discusses funding from Good Ventures.*

 49:30: Elie: GV check-in topics.
 The reason we do this is Cari is in the office.
 One concern is if Cari -- a big funder -- being in the office is causing